 by Will Mawhood

 It wasn’t long after I moved to Tallinn, the capital of Estonia, that I noticed a number of peculiar changes taking place in me.
 I became increasingly snobbish about what constituted cold weather (I remember saying things like “below -15 isn’t really cold” to rather bemused friends).
-I developed an odd, and very typically Estonian, sensitivity about people implying I didn’t live in Scandinavia.
+I developed an odd, and very typically Estonian, sensitivity about people implying I didn’t live in a Nordic country.
 My opinion of my compatriots also took a fairly severe hit.
 It wasn’t just the often shirtless, frequently shouting and even more frequently intoxicated Brits I had to try to avoid while trekking from my Old Town workplace to the trolleybus that took me back to my Soviet-era sleeping district, Mustamäe – it was the questions.

 People appeared interested in where I was living and what I was doing, which was nice, it just kind of bothered me that their preconceptions were so wildly inaccurate.
 I got a little bit tired of having to answer questions about the conditions and characteristics of my new home with “no, you’re thinking of Russia/Poland/Romania/Kazakhstan”, and on at least one occasion “no, you appear to be thinking of Eritrea”.
 My mum, who is a well-educated and intelligent woman, asked in a somewhat concerned tone when discussing plans to come visit me: “they do have hotels there, right?”
 Of course, I had to admit to myself that I would have known little, if any more myself before moving there.
 The conclusion: Britons didn’t, on the whole, know much about Estonia or the other Baltic states, and neither did they care a great deal.

 This was five years ago, but it’s worth mentioning that this vagueness on the part of the outside world doesn’t appear to have diminished in any way.
-On one occasion recently, on telling someone I’d just met that I had a lot to do with the Baltics, I was met with the response: “oh yeah, I know the Baltics: Estonia…” A significant pause ensued; I nodded encouragingly and he pressed on. “…Lebanon”.
+On one occasion recently, on telling someone I’d just met that I had a lot to do with the Baltics, I was met with the response: “oh yeah, I know the Baltics: Estonia…” A significant pause ensued.
+I nodded encouragingly, and he pressed on. “…Lebanon”.
 I wished he had stopped after Estonia.